-- As of April 3, 2024, 10 confirmed cases of measles were reported in Ontario in 2024 (Figure 1); this reflects an increase of one new case since the previous epidemiological summary on March 28, 2024. - All were in individuals born after 1970; five were in unimmunized children and five in adults; three of the adults were previously immunized with at least two doses of measlescontaining vaccine, one adult was unimmunized, and immunization status was unknown for one adult (Table 1). - Cases occurred in eight different public health units (Table 1). - Nine cases were associated with travel (i.e., acquisition of measles outside of Canada) and one case occurred in an individual with an unknown source of exposure (i.e., no history of travel and no epidemiological link with a confirmed case).
-There have been no reports of secondary cases (Figure 1). - From January 1, 2024 to March 30, 2024, 528 individuals were tested for acute measles infection using molecular PCR, and 1.7% were positive (refer to Technical Notes for further details on laboratory data).
+- As of January 15, 2025, 65 cases (39 confirmed and 26 probable) of measles have been reported in Ontario in 2024 and 2025.
+This reflects an increase of 2 confirmed cases since the previous epidemiological summary on December 19 (Figure 1). - All cases were in individuals born in or after 1970; 44 were in children and adolescents, and 21 in adults.
+One of the children was previously immunized with one dose of measles-containing vaccine, 41 children were unimmunized, and immunization status was unknown for two children.
+Five of the adults were previously immunized with at least two doses of measles-containing vaccine, one adult was previously immunized with one dose of measles-containing vaccine, 11 adults were unimmunized, and immunization status was unknown for four adults (Table 1). - Cases occurred in 11 different public health units (Table 1). - Eight cases have required hospitalization, including 7 children and 1 adult.
+All hospitalized children were unimmunized; of these, there was one death in a child less than five years old. - Eighteen cases were associated with travel (i.e., acquisition of measles outside of Canada), two of whom resulted in six epidemiologically-linked cases in April and May.
+Three cases occurred in individuals with unknown sources of exposure (i.e., no history of travel and not epidemiologically-linked to another case).
+(Figure 1)